go-aah/website/content/why-aah.md

 ---
 # Why aah framework?

 There are several minimalist Go frameworks out there, each with their own set of goals. `aah`, however, is not a minimalist framework.
+It provides features and capabilities to build scalable, secure modern Web applications and RESTful APIs.

 aah has been designed to: